Govt Ready To Resolve Issues With Maulana Through Talks: Dar - UrduPoint

 Govt Ready To Resolve Issues With Maulana Through Talks: Dar

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Oct, 2019 ) :Special Assistant to Prime Minister on Youth Affairs, Usman Dar Saturday said the Pakistan Tehreek-e-Insaf (PTI) government ready to resolve all issues and reservations of the Jamait Ulema-e-Islam (JUI-F) chief Maulana Fazlur Rehman through negotiation.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Oct, 2019 ) :Special Assistant to Prime Minister on Youth Affairs, Usman Dar has said the Pakistan Tehreek-e-Insaf (PTI) government ready to resolve all issues and reservations of the Jamait Ulema-e-Islam (JUI-F) chief Maulana Fazlur Rehman through negotiation.

 Talking to a private news channel, he urged Maulana Fazlur Rehman to disclose his legal demands before the government for their solutions.